Radar: Before World War II

-Before World War II, researchers in the United Kingdom, France, Germany, Italy, Japan, the Netherlands, the Soviet Union, and the United States, independently and in great secrecy, developed technologies that led to the modern version of radar.
-Australia, Canada, New Zealand, and South Africa followed prewar Great Britain's radar development, while Hungary and Sweden generated their radar technology during the war.
+Before World War II, radar research was conducted in the United Kingdom, the United States, France, Germany, Italy, Japan, the Soviet Union, and the Netherlands.

 In France in 1934, following systematic studies on the split-anode magnetron, the research branch of the Compagnie générale de la télégraphie sans fil (CSF) headed by Maurice Ponte with Henri Gutton, Sylvain Berline and M. Hugon, began developing an obstacle-locating radio apparatus, aspects of which were installed on the ocean liner Normandie in 1935.

 During the same period, Soviet military engineer P.K.
 Oshchepkov, in collaboration with the Leningrad Electrotechnical Institute, produced an experimental apparatus, RAPID, capable of detecting an aircraft within 3 km of a receiver.
 The Soviets produced their first mass production radars RUS-1 and RUS-2 Redut in 1939 but further development was slowed following the arrest of Oshchepkov and his subsequent gulag sentence.
 In total, only 607 Redut stations were produced during the war.
 The first Russian airborne radar, Gneiss-2, entered into service in June 1943 on Pe-2 dive bombers.
 More than 230 Gneiss-2 stations were produced by the end of 1944.
 The French and Soviet systems, however, featured continuous-wave operation that did not provide the full performance ultimately synonymous with modern radar systems.

 Full radar evolved as a pulsed system, and the first such elementary apparatus was demonstrated in December 1934 by the American Robert M. Page, working at the Naval Research Laboratory.
 The following year, the United States Army successfully tested a primitive surface-to-surface radar to aim coastal battery searchlights at night.
 This design was followed by a pulsed system demonstrated in May 1935 by Rudolf Kühnhold and the firm GEMA in Germany and then another in June 1935 by an Air Ministry team led by Robert Watson-Watt in Great Britain.